paritytech/ledgeracio/README.md

 This is to prevent accidental overwrites.

-The public key is not sensitive, and is required by anyone who wishes to verify signed allowlists and operate on the whitelisted accounts.
+The public key is not sensitive, and is required by anyone who wishes to verify signed allowlists and operate on the allowed accounts.
 It will be uploaded to the Ledger device by `ledgeracio allowlist set-key`.
 The secret key allows generating signatures, and therefore must be kept secret.
 It should never leave the (preferably air gapped) machine it is generated on.